The Ultimate Guide to Observing Jupiter

 Collimation

-Jupiter might be the most exciting planet to observe through a telescope.
+Jupiter might be the most exciting planet to observe through a telescope next to Saturn.
 It is big, bright, and rotates rapidly.
 Jupiter's storms are always in constant motion while its four bright moons race around the planet.
 And, of course, it has the most distinct marking of the planets in the solar system – the Great Red Spot.
 Jupiter is an imaging and visual observer's dream as its appearance constantly changes night after night.
 We hope this guide helped you get acquainted with Jupiter and will be an excellent resource for you and your family during your next observing session.

 Clear skies and happy observing!